Diversification quotients: Quantifying diversification via risk measures: Diversification indices and an impossibility result

-In financial applications, the risk measures VaR and ES are specified in regulatory documents such as \cite{BASEL19} and \cite{E11}, and therefore it is beneficial to stick to VaR or ES as the risk measure when assessing diversification.
-Both $\mathrm{DR}^{\VaR_{\alpha}}$ and $\mathrm{DR}^{\ES_{\alpha}}$ satisfy {\rm[SI]}, but they do not satisfy [+] or {\rm[LI]}. \footnote{DR and DB for a general $\phi$ do not satisfy some of [+], [LI] and [SI].
-Moreover, an impossibility result (Proposition \ref{thm:div-index}) is presented in Appendix \ref{App:A} which suggests that it is not possible to construct non-trivial diversification indices like DR and DB satisfying [+], [LI] and [SI].} It remains unclear how one can define a diversification index based on VaR or ES satisfying these properties.
-In the remainder of the paper, we will introduce and study a new index of diversification to bridge this gap.
+In financial applications, the risk measures VaR and ES are specified in regulatory documents such as \cite{BASEL19} and \cite{E11}, and it may be beneficial to stick to VaR or ES as the risk measure when assessing diversification.
+By Theorem \ref{thm:div-index}, it is not possible to construct a diversification index based on VaR or ES to satisfy all three properties [+], [LI] and [SI].
+In the remainder of the paper, we will propose and study a new index of diversification based on a parametric class of risk measures to bridge these gaps.
+For $\tau$ which satisfies $\mathrm{[CA]}_0$, such as $\var$ and $\mathrm{SD}$, $\mathrm{DR}^\tau$ may satisfy [+], [LI] and [SI], and we will see that all such DRs belong to the new class of diversification indices.